Sunday, September 14

 This program examines how publications can introduce, reintroduce, and unite audiences around under-recognized historical artists.
 The discussion will focus on publications that showcase archival materials, minor works, artist writings, and other documentation that offer alternatives to traditional monographs or catalogues raisonnés.
 Writer and critic Jarrett Earnest has described these projects as “messages in a bottle”—carefully crafted publications with modest commercial expectations whose portability and affordability broaden access to artists and their work in unexpected ways.
 Featuring Marie Warsh (Soft Network and Estate of Rosemary Mayer), Yona Backer (Alvin Baltrop Trust), Julia Klein (Soberscove Press), and Jarrett Earnest, the program explores how such publications raise awareness of overlooked artists and contribute to expanding the art historical canon.
 Presented by Soberscove Press.

-Register here
+Listen here

 5–6 PM

-The Gatherers
+The Gatherers Book Launch

 This closing program celebrates the publication of The Gatherers, a catalogue produced on the occasion of the eponymous MoMA PS1 exhibition currently on view.
 Designed by Alec Mapes-Frances, the publication brings together original texts relating to waste, accumulation, and excess.
 It also features newly commissioned texts on each of the show’s fourteen artists, including a longform essay by Chief Curator Ruba Katrib that contextualizes their practices within larger art historical trends, from Dutch still lifes to post-war assemblage.
 In the program, Katrib will moderate a conversation between catalogue contributors on the promises and failures of neoliberalism, the shifting constructions of East and West, and the explosion of new technologies.
+Katrib will join writer Annie Godfrey Larmon, who edited the catalogue, for a conversation on the promises and failures of neoliberalism, the shifting constructions of East and West, and the explosion of new technologies.

-Register here
+Listen here

 Reading Room